RaySingerNZ/react-introduction-wiki/0---Project-Setup.md

 to keep it very simple and shows off the basic features of [React](https://facebook.github.io/react/) and [React Router](https://github.com/reactjs/react-router).

+Make sure you have followed the instructions about [getting started in the readme here](https://github.com/justsayno/react-introduction)

 ## Introduction

 We are going to start with an html verion of the final simple showcase of